Tulsi: benefits, dosage, contraindications

 Randomized placebo-controlled, single blind trial of holy basil leaves in patients with noninsulin-dependent diabetes mellitus

-Effect of short term administration of Tulsi (Ocimum sanctum Linn.) on reproductive behaviour of adult male rats
+Effect of short-term administration of Tulsi (Ocimum sanctum Linn.) on reproductive behavior of adult male rats

 Cardiovascular

-Tulsi exerts beneficial effects on cardiovascular health in various ways.
-Tulsi seed oil prolongs bleeding time, likely due to its inhibitory action on platelet aggregation.
-This activity is attributed to the linolenic acid in the oil, which can be converted into eicosapentaenoic acid (EPA).
-EPA has the capacity to inhibit thromboxane A2, thereby reducing platelet aggregation and potentially promoting better blood fluidity.
-Furthermore, tulsi seed oil may also have a blood pressure-lowering effect, attributed to its vasodilatory effects observed in animal models.
+Tulsi exerts beneficial effects on cardiovascular health in several ways.
+Tulsi seed oil lengthens bleeding time, likely due to its inhibitory action on platelet aggregation.
+This activity is attributed to linolenic acid in the oil, which can be converted to eicosapentaenoic acid (EPA).
+EPA can inhibit thromboxane A2, thereby reducing platelet aggregation and potentially promoting better blood flow.
+In addition, tulsi seed oil may also have an antihypertensive effect, attributed to its vasodilatory effects observed in animal models.
 These properties suggest that tulsi could play a beneficial role in managing blood pressure and preventing cardiac complications associated with hypertension and excessive platelet aggregation.

 Usages associés

 Tulsi seed oil shows a notable ability to modulate both humoral and cellular immunity.
 In animals, it enhances immune responses by improving antibody production and reducing histamine release from mast cells, indicating a positive impact on humoral immune responses.
 The immunomodulatory effects of tulsi are also observed in humans.
-A controlled study demonstrated that ethanolic extract of tulsi leaves significantly increases important cytokine levels such as interferon-γ and interleukin-4, as well as helper T cells and NK cells. a0
+A controlled study showed that ethanolic tulsi leaf extract significantly increases levels of key cytokines such as interferon-γ and interleukin-4, as well as helper T cells and NK cells.

 Cognitive function

 Tulsi, also known as holy basil, shows a notable ability to improve cognition.
-In Alzheimer's disease models in rats, it enhances reference memory, working memory, spatial learning, and antioxidant activity.
-Tulsi extracts have also demonstrated beneficial effects on memory improvement in stressed rats that exhibit memory deficits.
-They reduce acetylcholinesterase activity, which is beneficial for enhancing passive memory tasks.
-In a mouse experiment, tulsi showed anti-amnesiac effects, helping to mitigate the amnesic effects of scopolamine and memory deficits induced by aging.
+In rat models of Alzheimer's disease, it improves reference memory, working memory, spatial learning, and antioxidant activity.
+Tulsi extracts have also demonstrated beneficial effects on memory improvement in rats exposed to stress that induces memory deficits.
+They reduce acetylcholinesterase activity, which is beneficial for improving performance in passive memory tasks.
+In a mouse experiment, tulsi showed anti-amnesic effects, helping to attenuate the amnesic effects of scopolamine and age-related memory deficits.

 Usages associés